Sydney-Informatics-Hub/geodata-harvester/README.md

 ### Google Earth Engine extension

-You can include Google Earth Engine (GEE) data layers in Geodata-Harvester (see [Settings_Overview](quarto/docs/Settings_Overview.md)).
+Optionally you can include Google Earth Engine (GEE) data in Geodata-Harvester (see [Settings_Overview](quarto/docs/Settings_Overview.md)).
 GEE requires a Google account and a GEE authorization.
-If this is you first time using GEE, please follow [these instructions](https://earthengine.google.com/signup/).
-In the next step you must authorise Geodata-Harvester to use the Google Earth Engine API.
+If this is your first time using GEE, please follow [these instructions](https://earthengine.google.com/signup/) and authorise Geodata-Harvester to use the Google Earth Engine API.
 See a preview of the process [here](https://sydney-informatics-hub.github.io/AgReFed-Workshop/pydocs/setup-gee.html#part-ii-authorising-your-workstation-with-gee).

 NOTE: You only have to perform this authorisation ONCE.
 Or at least you only have to do it once per “connection” or if you use an incognito window.

-### Local Development
+### Local development

 If you like to develop Data Harvester locally, it is recommended to setup a virtual environment for the installation, e.g., via conda miniforge (see for dependencies `environment.yaml`) and to fork the Geodata-harvester repo.
 To install only the latest development version use:

 ```bash
 pip install git+https://github.com/Sydney-Informatics-Hub/geodata-harvester
 ```

+### Workshop Cloud Sandbox

+As play-ground for workshop training sessions and testing of the Geodata-Harvester we provide a pre-installed cloud Python Jupyterlab environment, which does not require any local installation.
+For login instructions and how to access the sandbox, please visit our [Python workshop page](https://sydney-informatics-hub.github.io/AgReFed-Workshop/pydocs/py00-workshop.html).

+The Jupyter environment is hosted on the ARDC Nectar Research Cloud in partnership with AgReFed and Australian Research Data Commons (ARDC).
+Note that this sandbox is currently hosted for test purposes only and generated data is not permanently stored.

+The Geodata-Harvester can be easily installed also on other cloud services (e.g., Google Colab, Azure Notebooks).

 ## How to get started